Logic: Formal logic

 The term "logic" can also be used in a slightly different sense as a countable noun.
 In this sense, a logic is a logical formal system.
-Distinct logics differ from each other concerning the rules of inference they accept as valid and concerning the formal languages used to express them.
+Distinct logics differ from each other concerning the rules of inference they accept as valid and the formal languages used to express them.
 Starting in the late 19th century, many new formal systems have been proposed.
-There are various disagreements concerning what makes a formal system a logic.
-For example, it has been suggested that only logically complete systems qualify as logics.
-For such reasons, some theorists deny that higher-order logics and fuzzy logic are logics in the strict sense.
+There are disagreements about what makes a formal system a logic.
+For example, it has been suggested that only logically complete systems, like first-order logic, qualify as logics.
+For such reasons, some theorists deny that higher-order logics are logics in the strict sense.